lucyydotp/pronouns3/docs/topics/Boring-nerdy-grammar-stuff.md

 or _**They** is very cool_ - &nbsp;

 -oh.
 "They is" doesn't quite seem right.
-To understand why, we need to talk about verb forms and conjugation
+To understand why, we need to talk about verb forms and conjugation.

-Verbs come in many forms, but most start life as in the **infinitive**.
+Verbs come in many forms, but most start life in the **infinitive** form.
 This form usually starts with "to ", for example "to have", "to be", "to go", etc.

 To make them usable in a sentence, we need to take them out of the infinitive - this is called **conjugation**.